Ming Beaver Kwei: Career

 Kwei had brought My Lucky Star to Village Roadshow Entertainment Group Asia.
 My Lucky Star is notable for being the first Chinese-language movie to be directed by an American woman, Dennie Gordon.
 Kwei’s cross-cultural sensibilities came into play, working with Gordon and writer Amy Snow to develop a vehicle for Zhang that would be in the tradition of Hollywood rom-coms, yet specifically tailored for a Chinese audience.

 Gordon recalled getting the balance just right to The Los Angeles Times in 2013:

 “I pitched [to Zhang] -- what if we took you to the land of James Bond or Romancing the Stone, a spy-tastic adventure where Sophie has to step up to the plate?
 And she loved that.
 So I came back here and started working with a couple writers. … The two that I most closely developed it with here were Beaver Kwei, one of my producers, and Amy Snow.”

 For his contributions to the plot line of My Lucky Star, Kwei earned a story credit on the film as well.

 Kwei followed up these romantic comedies with a decidedly different genre in 2015.
 The Precipice Game is a low-budget horror movie starring Ruby Lin (Sophie’s Revenge, My Lucky Star) and Peter Ho and directed by Wang Zao.
 Kwei produced for Shanghai-based Fundamental Films.
 Kwei earned an executive producer credit on 2017’s The Adventurers, a big-budget action thriller starring Andy Lau, Qi Shu and Jean Reno.
 The Adventurers has grossed more than $36 million worldwide.

 August 2018 marked the release of one of Kwei’s biggest film productions to date.
 The Meg, a thriller about a megalodon prehistoric shark discovered by scientists in the Marianas Trench, boasted a big budget ($130–178 million) and an international cast that included Jason Statham, Li Bingbing, Rainn Wilson, Ruby Rose, Winston Chao and Cliff Curtis.
 A U.S./China co-production from Warner Bros.
 Entertainment, Gravity Pictures and Flagship Entertainment, the film was shot in New Zealand and China, with Kwei serving as an associate producer.
 The Meg was a megahit, grossing $145.4 million in North America and $384.8 million internationally for a worldwide box-office of tally of $530.2 million.
-A sequel has been announced.
+Kwei returned to coproduce the sequel in 2023.

+In 2020, Kwei produced the romantic drama, I Remember directed by Nan Zhou and starring Angelababy, Hong-Chi Lee and Denny Huang.
+2023 saw the global release of Meg 2: The Trench, reuniting Statham and Curtis with actors Page Kennedy, and Shuya Sophia Cai from the original blockbuster.
+Meg 2 was directed by Ben Wheatley, with Kwei returning as a coproducer.
+It received generally negative reviews from critics, but was popular with audiences earning $395 million worldwide.